jcbacong/jcbacong/README.md

 ---
 ### :man_technologist: About Me :

-- 🔭 I’m currently working on my MD-PhD in Molecular Medicine.
+- 🔭 Just started with the MD-PhD in Molecular Medicine program.
-- 👯 I’m looking for collaborations in the following areas: biomedical engineering, data science and complex systems.
+- 👯 Open for collabs in the following areas: biomedical engineering, data science and complex systems.
 - 📫 How to reach me: bacong.junelle@gmail.com

 ---